When did coffee first arrive in Japan, often thought of as a country of tea?

 CATS Requirements: MA 1st year or above

-The students will 1) gain knowledge on the historical development of modern Japanese architecture and its major architects; 2) learn to relate the above developments to transcultural dialogues taking place within a global context; 3) become familiar with approaches for studying architecture with an opportunity to apply these on their own future research projects; 4) acquire skills for historical and comparative analysis of
+The students will 1) gain knowledge on the historical development of production and consumption of coffee in modern and contemporary Japan; 2) learn to relate the above developments to the ones taking place within a global context; 3) become familiar with approaches for studying coffee culture with an opportunity to apply these on their own future research projects; 4) acquire skills for historical and comparative analysis; 5) extend